indian-devs/project-pizza-server/README.md

 git push origin master
 ```

-The chnages should be live in forked repository.
+The changes should be live in forked repository.
 Go to github and make a Pull Request to `dev` branch.